Mohammeddiaa503/Udacity_Investigate_a_Dataset-No_show_Appointment_Project_v2/README.md

 # Investigate_a_Dataset-No_show_Appointment-_v2
-This dataset collects informationfrom 100k medical appointments inBrazil and is focused on the questionof whether or not patients show upfor their appointment.
-A number ofcharacteristics about the patient areincluded in each row.● ‘ScheduledDay’ tells us on what day the patient set up their appointment. ● ‘Neighborhood’ indicates the location of the hospital. ● ‘Scholarship’ indicates whether or not the patient is enrolled in Brasilian welfare program Bolsa Família. ● Be careful about the encoding of the last column: it says ‘No’ if the patient showed up to their appointment, and ‘Yes’ if they did not show up.
+> **This dataset collects information from 100 k medical appointments in
+Brazil and is focused on the question of whether or not patients show up for their appointment.
+A number of characteristics about the patient are included in each row.**
+* ‘ScheduledDay’ tells us on what day the patient set up their appointment.
+* ‘Neighborhood’ indicates the location of the hospital.
+* ‘Scholarship’ indicates whether or not the patient is enrolled in Brasilian welfare program [Bolsa Família](https://en.wikipedia.org/wiki/Bolsa_Fam%C3%ADlia).
+* Be careful about the encoding of the last column: it says ‘No’ if the patient showed up to their appointment, and ‘Yes’ if they did not show up.

+### Question(s) for Analysis
+>**What factors are
+important for us to
+know in order to
+predict if a patient will
+show up for their
+scheduled
+appointment?**